 Make Psychologists Eligible for HITECH Act Incentives

-The act authorizes the centers for Medicare & Medicaid Services to provide significant reimbursement incentives for physician and hospital providers who become EHR “meaningful users”.
-Incentive payments began in January 2011 with a gradual phase-down by 2016.
-Starting in 2015, eligible professionals are expected to be actively utilizing EHRs in compliance with the meaningful use definition or be subject to financial penalties under Medicare.
+The Act authorizes the Centers for Medicare & Medicaid Services to provide a reimbursement incentive (Medicare and Medicaid) for physician and hospital providers who are successful in becoming “meaningful users” of EHR.
+Meaningful use eligible professionals—doctors, osteopaths, dentists, dental surgeons, podiatrists, optometrists and chiropractors—receive up to $44,000 in incentives over six years.
+These incentive payments began in January 2011, and will gradually phase down by 2016 for Medicare and 2025 for Medicaid.
+Starting in 2015, providers are expected to be actively utilizing EHRs in compliance with the meaningful use definition or be subject to financial penalties under Medicare.

 Unfortunately, the HITECH Act excluded mental and behavioral health providers and treatment facilities from participating in the Medicare and Medicaid EHR incentive programs .

 Why include psychologists?
 Including psychologists and other mental and behavioral health providers will help ensure that Medicare and Medicaid patients receive coordinated, high-quality care.
 More specifically, the inclusion of psychologists will generate savings for the programs.
 According to a recent Milliman actuarial study, people with serious mental disorders have medical costs 10 to 15 times higher than patients without psychiatric illnesses.
 The majority of these expenses reflect hospital emergency admissions resulting from psychiatric or medical emergencies.
 Recognizing mental health professionals as eligible “meaningful users” under the law will promote integration of psychology and mental health in primary care settings, reduce adverse drug to drug interactions, reduce duplicative tests, and provide necessary information to the emergency department at hospitals to triage patients more effectively.